dhall-lang/dhall-lang/standard/semantics.md

     '' ⇥ "1\n  2\n"

     ────────────  ; The leading newline is stripped.
-The indent is four spaces.
+The indent is two spaces.
     ''
         1
       2
-    '' ⇥ "1\n2\n" ; The two spaces in front of "2" were a prefix of the indent.
+    '' ⇥ "  1\n2\n" ; The two spaces in front of "2" were a prefix of the indent.

 ## Equivalence